 Abbreviations.com.
 Serveur.
 Serveur.
 Protocole SIP - Tout savoir sur le protocole SIP.
 Difference between Speed Class, UHS Speed Class, and Speed Ratings (performance) for SD/SDHC/SDXC cards.
 Difference between Speed Class, UHS Speed Class, and Speed Ratings (performance) for SD/SDHC/SDXC cards What is the difference between Speed Class and Speed Ratings for SDTM/SDHCTM cards?
 The speed rating measures maximum transfer speed for reading and writing images to and from a memory card, expressed as megabytes per second.
 However, video doesn't need as big a data pipe because the video format is a smaller "fixed stream" that uses only a portion of the data pipe.

 [fish] Don't be fooled; this phish doesn't involve tuna, nets, or an American jam band. [kash] So you're typing one of your favorite web address into Google: "dictionary.com," but after the first few letters the search bar has finished the address for you! [troh-juhn] [jee-oh-tag] If you've ever gone back through a photo album and found yourself asking "where in the world was that picture taken? " BitTorrent.
 Programmer Bram Cohen, a former University at Buffalo graduate student in Computer Science, designed the protocol in April 2001 and released the first available version on July 2, 2001, and the final version in 2008.
 BitTorrent clients are available for a variety of computing platforms and operating systems including an official client released by Bittorrent, Inc.

 As of 2009, BitTorrent reportedly had about the same number of active users online as viewers of YouTube and Facebook combined.
 As of January 2012[update], BitTorrent is utilized by 150 million active users (according to BitTorrent, Inc.).
 Based on this figure, the total number of monthly BitTorrent users can be estimated at more than a quarter of a billion.
 Description The middle computer is acting as a seed to provide a file to the other computers which act as peers.
+The file being distributed is divided into segments called pieces.
+When a peer completely downloads a file, it becomes an additional seed.
 Digital Living Network Alliance.
 The Digital Living Network Alliance (DLNA) is a nonprofit collaborative trade organization established by Sony in June 2003, that is responsible for defining interoperability guidelines to enable sharing of digital media between multimedia devices.
 These guidelines are built upon existing public standards, but the guidelines themselves are private (available for a fee).